 All year.
 Competition with your HVAC system, whether it’s heat loss and cold air coming in during the winter or the sun’s energy transferring from the attic in the summer, increases energy usage.
 Increased energy usage translates directly into increased bills.

 Ductwork.
 Aside from the importance of having adequate attic insulation on upper surfaces of the ceilings, the cladding around your ducts must be up to standard.
 Heat transference through the duct walls warms the treated air in the summer, so your A/C has to run longer to get rooms down to the thermostat’s set temperature.
 In the winter it saps the heat in the airstream, and the furnace has to run longer.

 The technicians at Ernst Heating & Cooling understand that when it comes to attic insulation, the more you have upstairs, the cooler you’ll stay downstairs (or warmer, in the winter).
 Contact us to schedule an inspection and evaluation.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about attic insulation and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about attic insulation and other HVAC topics, visit our blog.